 I, too, saw E company, their Higgins like a cork upon the waves,

 for they and their flotilla breaking the fog

 looked as iron-white seafoam riding in on the tide,

-like Heavenly Aphrodite borne out of the ocean.
+like Heavenly Aphrodite born of the ocean’s womb.

 And from this vision three ideas seized me.

-my Garand’s sight snagging in the swollen knots,
+and my Garand snagging in the swollen knots,

 was such love for these men I almost could not bear,